Wisdom Warns Against Rulers' Delicacies

 Self-control protects the heart when surrounded by power and privilege.

-1 When you sit to eat with a ruler, consider diligently what is before you;
+1 When you sit down to dine with a ruler, consider carefully what is set before you,

-2 put a knife to your throat, if you are a man given to appetite.
+2 and put a knife to your throat if you possess a great appetite.

 Self-control protects the heart when surrounded by power and privilege.